Sion Assidon: Biography

-Zion Assidon was born in 1948 to an Amazigh Jewish family in Safi.
-His family moved to Agadir shortly after, and then to Casablanca after then 1960 Agadir earthquake.
+Assidon was born in 1948 to a Moroccan Berber Jewish family in Safi.
+His family moved to Agadir shortly after, and then to Casablanca after the 1960 Agadir earthquake.
 He later moved to France, where he studied mathematics in Paris and became influenced by Marxist ideas.
 He decided to return to Morocco in 1967, after completing his studies.

 In 1986, he founded an IT company before taking over the family business.